alexwlchan/alexwlchan.net/src/_drafts/anti-social-media.md

 They set out to build a better payment platform, not a tool of harassment -- but somebody twisted what they'd built.

 I think this is true of most people: they mean well, and don't want to build services to enable harassment.
-Unfortunately, there are bad people in the world, and they exploit services for malicious ends.
+Unfortunately, there are bad people in the world, and they exploit services to do nasty things.

 {% slide anti_social_media 8 %}